-12. IUTA TRIATHLON MODFICATIONS FOR PARA-TRIATHLETES
+13. IUTA TRIATHLON MODFICATIONS FOR PARA-TRIATHLETES

-514 12.1 GENERAL

-- Para-triathletes (PT), as defined below shall be governed by all IUTA Competitive Rules with the following modifications. - Para-triathlete categories shall be instituted and maintained as follows: - Prosthetic users In both bike and run segments, the athlete may use approved prosthesis or other supportive devices. - Wheelchair users Athletes shall use a recumbent hand cycle on the bike course and a racing wheelchair on the run segment - Visual impairment one guide of the same sex may be used for each leg of the race.
-Athlete is tethered during the swim portion, must ride a tandem bicycle, and may choose an elbow lead or tether lead.
+- 550 13.1 GENERAL - 551 Para-triathletes (PT), as defined below shall be governed by all IUTA Competitive552 Rules with the following modifications. - 553 Para-triathlete categories shall be instituted and maintained as follows: - Prosthetic users In both bike and run segments, the athlete may use approved prosthesis or other supportive devices. - Wheelchair users Athletes shall use a recumbent hand cycle on the bike course and a racing wheelchair on the run segment - Visual impairment one guide of the same sex may be used for each leg of the race.
+Athlete is tethered during the swim portion, must ride a tandem bicycle, and may choose an elbow lead or tether lead. - 561 Each para-triathlete shall be required to: - Provide medical evidence and documentation describing his/her disability. - Be available to the classifier for assessment prior to competition. - Meet the minimum impairment criteria.